Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Modelling Components of the Digital Green Ecosystem

 \subsection{Attendance and Adoption Behaviours}

-We model the attendance and adoption behaviours of farmers using two temporal networks -- (i) $G_{1} = (F,E)$ where $F$ denotes the set of nodes (farmers) and $E$ denotes the set of edges where an edge $(f,g,w,d) \in E$ represents two farmers $f,g \in F$ who have co-attended $w$ screenings of agricultural videos prior to date $d$, and (ii) $G_{2} = (F,E)$ where an edge $(f,g,w,d) \in E$ represents two farmers $f,g \in V$ who have co-adopted agricultural practices from $w$ videos before date $d$.
-Due to the high specificity of content in CoCo as seen in Section \ref{ecosystem_dataset}, we restrict the set of nodes $F$ to farmers belonging to the same village i.e., we construct $G_{1},G_{2}$ for all villages across the five states to capture the attendance and adoption dynamics of people residing there.
-For each farmer, we compute three centrality measures for both $G_{1}$ and $G_{2}$ -- \textbf{Closeness ($CC$), Betweenness ($BC$)} and \textbf{Eigenvector ($EC$)} to consider how different farmers fare based on their position in their networks.
+We model the attendance and adoption behaviours of farmers using two temporal networks -- (i) $G_{1} = (F,E)$ where $F$ denotes the set of nodes (farmers) and $E$ denotes the set of edges where an edge $(f,g,w,d) \in E$ represents two farmers $f,g \in F$ who have co-attended $w$ screenings of agricultural videos prior to date $d$, and (ii) $G_{2} = (F,E)$ where an edge $(f,g,w,d) \in E$ represents two farmers $f,g \in F$ who have co-adopted agricultural practices from $w$ videos before date $d$.
+Due to the high specificity of content in CoCo as seen in Section~\ref{ecosystem_dataset}, we restrict the set of nodes $F$ to farmers belonging to the same village i.e., we construct $G_{1},G_{2}$ for all villages across the five states to capture the attendance and adoption dynamics of people residing there.
+For each farmer, we compute three centrality measures for both $G_{1}$ and $G_{2}$ --- \textbf{Closeness ($CC$), Betweenness ($BC$)} and \textbf{Eigenvector ($EC$)} to account for the effect of their position in their networks on the adoption of practices.
 We compute all three centrality measures temporally i.e., for a farmer $f \in F$ watching the screening of a video $v$ on date $d$, we only consider the edges in temporal networks $G_{1}$ and $G_{2}$ upto date $d$.

-Next, for a video $v$ being screened to a farmer $f$ on date $d$, we consider farmers $g \in N(f,d)$ in $G_{2}$ who have adopted the video $v$ before date $d$ to measure how past adopters of the same video from the neighbourhood of $f$ in $G_{2}$ can influence adoption of a video by farmer $f$.
-We measure this \textbf{Past Co-Adopter Influence (PAI)} at two levels -- the village and group of farmer $f$ and formulate it as follows:
+Next, for a video $v$ being screened to a farmer $f$ on date $d$, we consider farmers $g \in N(f,d)$ in $G_{2}$ who have adopted the video $v$ before date $d$ to measure how past adopters of the same video from the neighbourhood $N(f, d)$ of $f$ in $G_{2}$ can influence adoption of a video by farmer $f$.
+We measure this \textbf{Past Co-Adopter Influence (PAI)} at two levels --- the village and group of a farmer $f$ and formulate it as follows:

 where $L$ represents level and $A_{L}(v,d)$ denotes the adopters of video $v$ before date $d$ at level $L$.
 Lastly, for a farmer $f$ watching the screening of a video $v$ on date $d$, the attention given to them by the mediator during video dissemination can vary depending on the number of co-attendees $|A_{v,d}|$.
-We formulate this \textbf{Mediator Attention (MA)} as follows:
+We formulate this \textbf{Mediator-Farmer Ratio (MFR)} as follows: